Kong/docker-kong/customize/readme.md

 ## Arguments:

  - `KONG_BASE` the base image to use, defaults to `kong:latest`.
- - `PLUGINS` a comma-separated list of LuaRocks rocks to add to the image.
+ - `PLUGINS` a comma-separated list of the plugin names (NOT rock files!) that you wish to add to the image.
 All dependencies will also be installed.
  - `ROCKS_DIR` a local directory where the allowed plugins/rocks are located.
 If specified, only rocks from this location will be allowed to be installed.
 If